wl-data/pydata-book/README.md

-# Python for Data Analysis, 3rd Edition
+# Python for Data Analysis, 3rd Edit

 Materials and IPython notebooks for "Python for Data Analysis, 3rd Edition" by Wes McKinney, published by O'Reilly Media.
 Book content